laitcl/laitcl-Website/README.md

 [laitcl.com](https://laitcl.github.io/laitcl-Website/)

-Everything's a static webpage.
-Just plug and play
+This is a big static webpage.
+Plug it and play it